 Study of the theory and practice of group interaction and teamwork as it applies to group process.
-Focuses on such topics as the function of roles in groups, conflict resolution, leadership in skills, and managing meetings.
+Focuses on such topics as the function of roles in groups, conflict resolution, leadership in the small group, gender differences, listening and negotiation skills, and managing meetings.
 A collaborative project and workshop activities reinforce these principles.

-COMM 4160 Rhetoric: History, Theory, and Practice
+COMM 3100 Rhetoric: History, Theory, and Practice

 Introduction to rhetoric as the relationship between thought and expression.
 Examines connections between rhetoric and writing, between a public act and a personal thinking process, by exploring classical and contemporary accounts of rhetorical history and theory.
 Students apply theory to their own writing as they explore the relationship between writers, readers, and subjects and the range of options they have available to them as communicators.
-Cross-listed as ENGL 4160.
+Cross-listed as ENGL 3100.